 - Duress: If the defendant was under duress, such as being threatened with harm, they may be able to use this as a defense.

 - Entrapment: If the defendant was induced or persuaded by law enforcement to commit the crime, they may be able to use entrapment as a defense.

 It is important to note that these are just a few examples of potential defenses and each case is unique.
 It is always advisable to consult with a qualified attorney to determine the best defense strategy in a particular case.

 Identity theft is considered a serious crime and can be prosecuted at both the state and federal level.
 In addition to being prosecuted by the District Attorney in state court, the United States Attorney’s Office can also pursue charges against individuals accused of identity theft as a federal crime.
 This means that those who commit identity.
-If you have been charged with identity theft in Los Angeles, Orange County, San Fernando Valley, Ventura County and Riverside County, it is crucial to seek the assistance of a criminal defense attorney with experience in handling these types of cases.
+If you have been charged with identity theft in Southern California including Los Angeles, Orange County, San Fernando Valley, Ventura County and Riverside County, it is crucial to seek the assistance of a criminal defense attorney Cyrus Tabibnia with experience of the law and the legal system.
 Whether you are facing a felony or misdemeanor charge, an experienced attorney can provide the legal representation you need to protect your rights and advocate for a favorable outcome.
 Call Cyrus Tabibnia for free consultation.